Ask our experts if a corporate wiki or a knowledge base is best for your businessBook a demo

 A knowledge base allows you to store files securely and provides a centralized location for accessing them.
 While this option is useful for larger organizations, it’s not always necessary.
 Smaller businesses may benefit from a knowledge base instead of a corporate wiki.

 If you have services that process internal-only documents, a knowledge base will work well for you.
 However, if you want to share these documents with customers, then a wiki might be a better choice.

 Ultimately, the decision depends on your organization’s specific needs.
 Before choosing either option, consider whether you need a single source of truth or multiple versions of the same document.
 Also, look into the different ways that each option supports collaboration.
 For example, if you plan to use a corporate wiki, make sure that it offers advanced editing capabilities.

 Both wikis and knowledge bases offer benefits to businesses.
 They can be used for business products, services, marketing materials, and more.
 Therefore, you need to choose the option that fits your needs best.

-Whether you choose a corporate wiki or a knowledge base, Nimbus Platform has the capability to offer both to meet your organizational knowledge needs.
+Whether you choose a corporate wiki or a knowledge base, FuseBase (formerly Nimbus) has the capability to offer both to meet your organizational knowledge needs.